AmbryN/binance-trader-java/Readme.md

 It allows:
 * to select a crypto pair to trade from the available pairs
-* to create a custom strategy for your specific needs based on the available rules :
+* to create a custom strategy for your specific needs based on the available rules
-  * `OverIndicatorRule`: returns true when the value the first indicator is above the second indicator.
-  * `UnderIndicatorRule`: returns true when the value the first indicator is under the second indicator.
-  * `AndRule`: returns true when all the provided rules are true.
-  * `OrRule`: returns true when at least one of the provided rules is true.
-* to send buy and sell orders on an Exchange:
+* to send buy and sell orders on an Exchange
-    * `Binance` is the only exchange supported for now
 * to log the trades into a file (orderLog.txt) in the project root directory

 Planned features: